egressif.

 Suppression at the gate

-Bounces, complaints, and do-not-contact requests are enforced beneath every application, so an upstream mistake cannot send to someone who already opted out.
+Bounces, complaints, and do-not-contact requests are enforced beneath every application and every path, so an upstream mistake cannot send to someone who already opted out.

 Evidence per message

-For every message: which server accepted it, when, over what TLS, with the verbatim response.
-When someone asks what happened, you have the receiver’s own answer on file.
+For every message: which server accepted it, when, over what TLS, with the verbatim response, retained on your terms rather than expiring in a provider’s short window.

 No migration